Spoiler: logging into your MacBook without a password is not nearly as difficult or annoying as it sounds.

 Turning on Recovery Mode

-This is a much more complicated method than the above two, but it is the most efficient for resetting your password.
+This is a much more complicated method than the above one, but if the user would rather reset their password, this is the way to go about that.

 - Make sure your MacBook is off, and press and hold down both the Command and R keys.